mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 the correct IRR registry.
 "Incorrect" and "wrong" in this context meaning\: not as intended or expected by the operator.

-With the former case, the result can be that unintentional routing policy information maybe be computed and deployed to network infrastructure, which could aid in route leaking, and in the worst case, route hijacking.
+Including members from the incorrect RPSL object can result in the computation of unintentional routing policy information, which is then deployed to network infrastructure.
+That could cause route leaking, or worst, aid in route hijacking.
 This has been seen multiple times on the public Internet.

+If intended policies are not included, because the object was not found, prefixes that should be accepted, are not, and the prefixes are not reachable.

 With either case, routing policy information may end up missing and connectivity may be disrupted.

 There is no current way to prevent such ambiguity during set member resolution,